 Groups must remain with their assigned Bookworm field trip guide throughout their experience.
 Due to increased visitation to the Gardens, field trip groups may not explore the Gardens before or after their field trip on their own.

 Restrooms and paths are handicap accessible; however, please note that the restroom capacity is limited.
+There are two stalls in the women's restrooms and one stall in the men's restroom.
 Large groups, please plan to take children out a few at a time to use the restrooms.

 Have you ever wanted to design your own garden at Bookworm?
-Wisconsin classrooms (Preschool - 5th grade) told us about a book they read and, in their own words, why it should be selected to be created into a temporary garden in 2017
+Wisconsin classrooms (Preschool - 5th grade) are encouraged to tell us about a book they’ve read and, in their own words, why it should be selected to be created into a temporary garden for the 2020 season!

-- Book - Drum Dream Girl, The Prairie School, First Grade
+2017 Classroom Winner: Drum Dream Girl, The Prairie School, 1st Grade

 Readers Roundup is funded by the John M. Kohler Foundation.
-Questions can be sent to Cate Bayles, Education Manager.
+Questions can be sent to Cate Tinker, Director of Education & Community Programming.